-Budgeted cost: £70,255
+Budgeted cost: £167,540

-Activity Evidence that supports this approach Challenge number(s) addressed 1:1 teacher led tuition for targeted children £20,898 Small group tuition is defined as one teacher or professional educator working with two to five pupils together in a group.
+Activity Evidence that supports this approach Challenge number(s) addressed 1:1 teacher led tuition for targeted children £22,598 Small group tuition is defined as one teacher or pro- fessional educator working with two to five pupils to- gether in a group.
 This arrangement enables the teacher to focus exclusively on a small number of learners, usually in a separate classroom or working area.
-Intensive tuition in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
-Having analysed our cohorts of children through Pupil Progress data, we have identified that the Year 5 cohort need support to address gaps in both English and Maths.
-Due to COVID 19, through data analysis and pupil progress meetings, we have also identified that Years 5 and 4 has some gaps that could be effectively addressed through intensive tuition We have also identified the Year 5 and 6 cohorts as needing intervention and therefore 1, 2 Teaching assistant support for targeted EYFS intervention £19,852 will access NTP tutoring for Maths and English.
-Pupil data demonstrates an exceptionally low, on entry baseline data within T42s and Nursery - key skills including Literacy.
-Interventions provided include, social skills groups, NELI programme to support Early Language development.
-1, 2 Phonics one-to-one intervention - 5 TA's delivering 2 hours per day One-to-one tutoring catches children before they fall so all children learn to read the first time they are taught.
-It prevents the need for any later intervention.
-Although children are placed into homogeneous groups, the 'lowest' attaining groups have the widest variety of needs and are therefore the least homogeneous group of all.
+Intensive tuition in small groups is often pro- vided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
+Having analysed our cohorts of children through Pupil Progress data, we have identified that the Year 5 and Year 6 cohort need support to address gaps in both English and Maths.
+Due to COVID 19, through data analysis and pupil progress meetings, we have also identified that Years 3 and 4 have some gaps that could be effec- tively addressed through intensive tuition.
+We have also identified the Year 5 and 6 cohorts as needing intervention and therefore will access NTP tutoring for Maths and English.
+We will offer the programme to all year groups based on needs of children identified through pupil progress meetings and internal data analysis.
+1, 2 Teaching Assistant support for targeted EYFS intervention £24,045 Level 3 Teaching Assistant Pupil data demonstrates an exceptionally low, on entry baseline data within T42s and Nursery - key skills including Literacy.
+Interventions provided include, social skills groups, NELI programme, WELCOM, Widgit and Makaton to support Early Language development.
 1, 2